wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 For the two fields `website` and `picture`, we have set `blank=True` for both.
 This allows each of the fields to be blank if necessary, meaning that users do not have to supply values for the attributes.

 Furthermore, it should be noted that the `ImageField` field has an `upload_to` attribute.
 The value of this attribute is conjoined with the project's `MEDIA_ROOT` setting to provide a path with which uploaded profile images will be stored.
 For example, a `MEDIA_ROOT` of `<workspace>/tango_with_django_project/media/` and `upload_to` attribute of `profile_images` will result in all profile images being stored in the directory `<workspace>/tango_with_django_project/media/profile_images/`.
-Recall, that in the [chapter on templates and media files](#chapter-templates-static) we set up the media root there.
+Recall that in the [chapter on templates and media files](#chapter-templates-static) we set up the media root there.

 I> ### What about Inheriting to Extend?
 I> It may have been tempting to add the additional fields defined above by inheriting from the `User` model directly.
-However, because other applications may also want access to the `User` model, it not recommended to use inheritance - but instead use a one-to-one relationship within your database instead.
+However, because other applications may also want access to the `User` model, it not recommended to use inheritance, but to instead use a one-to-one relationship within your database.

 I> ### Take the PIL
 I> The Django `ImageField` field makes use of the *Python Imaging Library (PIL)*.
 If you have not done so already, install PIL via Pip with the command `pip install pillow`.
 If you don't have `jpeg` support enabled, you can also install PIL with the command `pip install pillow --global-option="build_ext" --global-option="--disable-jpeg"`.